Daniel-Mietchen/events/JupyterCon-2020.md

 # Slides

-* started a draft at [https://hub.paws.wmcloud.org/user/Research_Bot/notebooks/JupyterCon%202020%20talk.ipynb](https://hub.paws.wmcloud.org/user/Research_Bot/notebooks/JupyterCon%202020%20talk.ipynb)
+* started a draft at [https://hub.paws.wmcloud.org/user/Research_Bot/notebooks/JupyterCon%202020%20talk.ipynb](https://hub.paws.wmcloud.org/user/Research_Bot/notebooks/JupyterCon%202020%20talk.ipynb), which has since been superseded by [https://public.paws.wmcloud.org/user/Daniel_Mietchen/notebooks/JupyterCon-2020/JupyterCon%202020%20talk.ipynb](https://public.paws.wmcloud.org/user/Daniel_Mietchen/notebooks/JupyterCon-2020/JupyterCon%202020%20talk.ipynb)

 # DOI for the talk
+*The DOI has been reserved, but will only be activated upon posting of the materials.*
 * [10.5281/zenodo.4031806](https://doi.org/10.5281/zenodo.4031806) for the first version
 * [10.5281/zenodo.4031805](https://doi.org/10.5281/zenodo.4031805) for any version